linhbngo/python-bootcamp/README.md

 # python-bootcamp
-A Python Bootcamp based on Data Carpentry's Introduction to Python for
+A Python Bootcamp based on Data Carpentry's Introduction to Python for Ecologists

 ## https://github.com/linhbngo/python-bootcamp